 Modern technology has allowed the world to minimize the use of paper.
 Several alternatives and cloud-based applications are available to reduce the world’s paper dependence.

 - If the option is available, have your company switch to paperless transactions.

 - Use electronic storage for your materials.
-Save your events on an online calendar.
-Apps have become so advanced and connected that printing announcements and reminders are now optional and only done when really necessary.
+For example, save your events on an online calendar.
+Apps have become so advanced and connected that printing announcements and reminders are optional and only done when necessary.